NLTP/Rules/README.md

    + (j) If multiple claims are received from a single team, only the most recent submission will be considered valid.
 It is the responsibility of the NLTP Captain to fill the form out properly.
    + (k) Eligible captains will be allowed to claim themselves from waivers if they are in a position to do so.
    + (l) Eligible co-captains seeking entry into NLTP must agree to enter into the waiver wire process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
-   + (m) Captains who were playing in and are dropped from minors are ineligible for NLTP unless their team is first in the A-team wire at the time of their drop.
+   + (m) Captains who were playing in and are dropped from minors are ineligible for NLTP unless their team is first in the A-team wire at the time of NLTP free agency.
    + (n) Captains who were playing in and are dropped from majors as well as captains not playing NALTP for the current season are ineligible for NLTP free agency.
 - (5) Waiver Points:
    + (a) Waiver points are non-existent and will not be allowed to be traded.